kristjanvalur/py-asynkit/README.md

 Please note the following cases:

-1. The Python library in places assumes that the only exception that can be raised out of awaitables is `CancelledError`.
+1. The Python `asyncio` library in places assumes that the only exception that can be raised out of awaitables is `CancelledError`.
 In particular, there are edge cases in `asyncio.Lock`, `asyncio.Semaphore` and `asyncio.Condition` where raising something else when acquiring these primitives will leave them in an incorrect state.